Ell-91/BillBoard-AI/README.md

       const scores = {};

       for (const [category, keywords] of Object.entries(categories)) {
+        scores[category] = keywords.reduce(
-        scores[category] = keywords.reduce((count, keyword) => count + (text.includes(keyword) ?
-1 : 0), 0);
+          (count, keyword) => count + (text.includes(keyword) ?
+1 : 0),
+          0
+        );
       }

-      return Object.keys(scores).reduce((a, b) => (scores[a] > scores[b] ? a : b));
+      return Object.keys(scores).reduce((a, b) =>
+        scores[a] > scores[b] ? a : b
+      );
     }
     ```

 ### Data Visualizations

-- Trends in legislative activity are visualized using **D3.js**, highlighting active categories and the progression of bills over time.
+- Trends in legislative activity are visualized using **recharts**, highlighting active categories and the progression of bills over time.

 ### Custom Alerts

-- Notifications are managed using **Redux** for state management and **AWS SNS** (Simple Notification Service) for scalable alert delivery.
+- Notifications are managed using **Redux** for state management for scalable alert delivery.

 ---

 ## Motivation

 This project aims to:

-- Provide transparency and accessibility to legislative data.
+- Promote transparency and accessibility to legislative data.
-- Empower users to engage with legislative processes effectively.
+- Empower users to follow the policies they care about.
-- Leverage modern technologies and AI to categorize and visualize complex datasets.
+- Use machine learning and data visualization to simplify complex legislative datasets.
-- Practice full-stack development with a focus on scalability using AWS Free Tier.
+- Practice scalable full-stack application development without reliance on cloud vendors.

 ---

 ## How It Works

-1. **Data Collection**: Legislative data is fetched in real-time from Congress.gov and Open States APIs using AWS Lambda and API Gateway.
+1. **Data Collection**: Legislative data is fetched in real-time from Congress.gov and Open States APIs
 2. **Categorization**: Bills are analyzed with spaCy and Hugging Face models to identify relevant categories.
-3. **Visualization**: Data is processed and visualized with D3.js, ensuring users can explore trends dynamically.
+3. **Visualization**: Data is processed and visualized with recharts, ensuring users can explore trends dynamically.
 4. **State Management**: Redux ensures seamless synchronization of UI components with real-time data.
-5. **Alerts**: Custom alerts are sent via AWS SNS based on user preferences.

 ---

 ## Road Map

 ![Roadmap](RoadMap.png)

 ## Setup Instructions

 1. Clone the repository:

    ```bash
    git clone https://github.com/your-repo/legislative-visualization-tool.git
    cd legislative-visualization-tool
    ```

 2. Install dependencies:

    ```bash
    npm install
    ```

 3. Set up environment variables for APIs and AWS credentials in a `.env` file:

    ```env
    CONGRESS_API_KEY=your_congress_api_key
    OPEN_STATES_API_KEY=your_open_states_api_key